 I moved to London for a while and worked for Leon Restaurants, which was alot of fun.
 I then helped to set up a raw food company named ‘RAW’, which unfortunately fell foul of the ‘financial crisis’.
 So I quit these debt infested grey shores (again) and went to the stunning Costa Calida in Spain to helped to build a restaurant on a beach (using the shell of an ancient stable).
 Surprisingly its still there, Antipodas Taverna in La Azhoia, on of my favourite spots in the world for a G and T at sunset.

-After travelling around India and alot of Asia, I am now back and based in the U.K. I now work most summers at Trigonos Retreat Centre, cooking vegan food for meditators and yogis’s.
+After traveling around India and alot of Asia, I am now back and based in the U.K. After several chef jobs in North Wales, I now work most summers at Trigonos Retreat Centre, cooking vegan food for meditators and yogis’s.
 I have recently been getting myself into the worlds of TV and Book.
 Making a TV program call ‘Meat vs Veg’ for Fox in 2013 and am just about to release my first cookbook, ‘Peace and Parsnips’ with Penguin.

 These are the big seeds that grew into the B.H.K……